Stefanski preaches patience as Browns ramp up in unique camp

 And as he tries to get to know the players who have reported — “when you’re wearing these masks you got to look pretty closely because it’s hard to tell sometimes when you haven’t met somebody who it is” — he’s made sure the Browns know what’s at stake.

-Stefanski has spoken to them at length about making good decisions when they leave headquarters.
-That’s important to stop the virus from spreading.
+Stefanski has spoken to them at length about making good decisions when they leave headquarters to prevent the virus from spreading.

 “Our first team meeting was Tuesday night and talked a lot about it,” Stefanski said.
 “It’s a shared responsibility.
 It’s something that it’s not just one person’s responsibility to stay on top of, so we’re going to be counting on our veterans to show some good leadership here.